Finding the perfect gift is not always easy. And finding a gift during the Winter holiday season? Even worse.

 A travel pillow is essential for sleeping on a plane, train, or long car ride.

-And no, they are not all made equal.
+And no, not all travel pillows are made equal.
 I recommend springing for a travel pillow made with memory foam for next level comfort.

-I recommend picking a sleep mask that has a dome-like contour around the eyes.
+I recommend gifting a sleep mask that has a 3D dome-like contour around the eyes.
 And no, I’m not talking Kim K contour.

 This translates to better quality sleep and stepping off your long flight well-rested.